wolfgangj/okami/README.md

 With `okami`, I am exploring an alternative.

 `okami` is supposed to become a fully comprehensible tool for creating real-world applications.
-It shall be friendly and inviting to fellow programmers who are new to the Forth-way of thinking - not despite, but by virtue of being true to the spirit of Forth, which is simplicity.

 Forth may not exactly be modern technology, but I believe it can be in a productive partnership with it (like Unix is).

 Being a tool for real-world usage means that it won't be incredibly elegant.
 To get stuff done, compromises are usually required.
-So `okami` does not pursuit minimalism to the extreme, nor will it be entirely consistent or anything like that.
+So `okami` does not pursuit minimalism to the extreme, nor will it be entirely consistent.
 However, it needs to keep a really simple and clear core model or it would be a complete failure.

 ## Features